Battle of Oriskany: Loyalists

-Iroquois
+Haudenosaunee

 Brant and Seneca chief Sayenqueraghta proposed the next day to continue the fighting by pursuing the Patriots downriver toward German Flatts, New York, but St. Leger turned them down.
-This battle marked the beginning of a war among the tribes in the Iroquois Confederacy, as it was the first time that they had fought against one other.
-The Mohawks, Senecas, Cayugas, and Onondagas were allied with the British, as were some Oneidas, and the Iroquois in St. Leger's camp met in council and decided to send the Patriot-allied Oneidas a bloody hatchet.
+This battle marked the beginning of a war among the tribes in the Haudenosaunee Confederacy, as it was the first time that they had fought against one other.
+The Mohawks, Senecas, Cayugas, and Onondagas were allied with the British, as were some Oneidas, and the Haudenosaunee in St. Leger's camp met in council and decided to send the Patriot-allied Oneidas a bloody hatchet.
 Brant's Mohawks raided and burned the Oneida settlement of Oriska later in the siege.
 In retaliation, the Oneidas plundered the Mohawk strongholds of Tiononderoge and Canajoharie.
 They later raided the Fort Hunter Mohawks, prompting most of the remaining Mohawks in central New York to flee to Quebec.

 A number of Patriots were taken prisoner by Indigenous warriors during the battle.
 While many of these captives were turned over to the British, some were tortured and killed.
 In his account of the battle, Patriot prisoner Dr. Moses Younglove accused the British and Loyalists of aiding and abetting the murders, and claimed "the savages" ate two of the prisoners.
 Canadian historian Gavin Watt, however, has described Younglove's account as "highly coloured" and "extremely suspect."